wcm-io-caravan/caravan-rhyme/README.md

 # Build from sources

-If you want to build wcm.io from sources make sure you have configured all [Maven Repositories](https://caravan.wcm.io/maven.html) in your settings.xml.
+If you want to build wcm.io Caravan Rhyme from sources make sure you have configured all [Maven Repositories](https://caravan.wcm.io/maven.html) in your settings.xml.

 See [Maven Settings](https://github.com/wcm-io-caravan/caravan-rhyme/blob/develop/.maven-settings.xml) for an example with a full configuration.